Hope Cemetery (Worcester, Massachusetts): Description and history

-Hope Cemetery is located in far southern Worcester, atop a rise known as Webster Hill, which has commanding views to the north and east, including the campuses of Clark University and Holy Cross College.
+Hope Cemetery is located in far southern Worcester, atop a rise known as Webster Hill, which has commanding views to the north and east, including the campuses of Clark University and the College of the Holy Cross.
 The cemetery was laid out, probably by a landscape designer (although none has been identified), in the rural cemetery style, with winding lanes that take advantage of the terrain.
 It also includes horticultural plantings of note, another hallmark of the rural cemetery style, including several distinguished specimens of beech, Norway maple, sugar maple, cedar, ash, and oak trees.

 Worcester's first burying ground was located at Thomas and Summer Streets, and was established in 1713, and had seventeen graves marked by stone mounds, and the second burying ground, located on the Worcester Common, had more than 100 burials, all of which were relocated here in the 20th century.
 The third burying ground, Raccoon Plain, was a small cemetery with sixteen burials, all of which were reinterred here in 1857.
 The fourth burying ground, at Mechanic Street, had more than 1000 burials, which were moved here in 1878–79.
 The Pine Meadow Burying Ground's 658 interments were relocated here between 1862 and 1878.